pace-neutrons/Horace/documentation/user_docs/docs/manual/Binary_operations.rst

    Wen operation with array is performed, pixels in ``sqw`` object are modified to maintain consistency with modified image.

-The more information object have, the higher priority it has in operation, e.g. if you want to add ``sqw`` (Pixel + image information) and ``IX_dataset`` information, the result would be ``sqw`` object as it has both pixel and image information.
+The more information an object has, the higher priority it has in operation, e.g. if you want to add ``sqw`` (Pixel + image information) and ``IX_dataset`` information, the result would be ``sqw`` object as it has both pixel and image information.
 The resulting ``sqw`` object pixel information is calculated from the images resulting in operation to maintain image-pixels consistency.